devWRM/million_dollar_ideas/NOTES.md

 27:00
     NOTE If email is NOT entered there is still a session but it does not have an email address.

+NOTE: !session[:email] - DIFFERS FROM - !logged_in?
+    !session[:email] tests if the email key exists or not WHILE...
+    !logged_in? tests for an empty string value

 ******** continue in video at 34:00 ********